sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 There are special designed PCBs and part to fit these models beautifully.
 They save a lot of time and surely fits the space.
 They should be available soon.

-But you could also make your own circuit base on the following schematic.
+But you could also make your own circuit based on the following schematic.

 ### Schematics